2.1 Understand the social environment of road transport and the rules governing it

 Holders of Restricted or Standard International licences will require a ‘UK Licence for the Community’ for each of their vehicles if they are to operate outside the UK.
 The UK Licence for the Community lasts for 5 years, the same time as the operator licence.

 There are seven Traffic Areas in GB.
 An operator licence is required for each Traffic Area in which the operator will have an ‘operating centre’ and an Operator Licence Identity Disc is issued by the relevant Traffic Commissioner and this should be displayed in the windscreen of the vehicle.
-A Restricted licence disc is orange in colour, a ‘Standard National’ disc is blue and a ‘Standard International’ disc is green.
+A Restricted licence disc is orange in colour, a ‘Standard National’ disc is blue, and a ‘Standard International’ disc is green.

 Permits